 #4 – Saint Peter’s Square

-Square as it looks today was designed in the late 17th century and is famous for its beautiful colonnades and a huge Egyptian obelisk in the middle of it.
-It’s also a place with a great view on Saint Peter’s Basilica and a center of the Vatican City.
+Square, as it looks today, was designed in the late 17th century and is famous for its beautiful colonnades and a huge Egyptian obelisk in the middle of it.
+It’s also a place with a great view on Saint Peter’s Basilica and a centre of the Vatican City.

 You can see some of its famous Swiss guards there dressed in their recognizable uniforms.

-Vatican is definitely a place with intriguing history – good and bad popes, fights for the throne between the rich Roman families that were securing their place by commissioning art from the best artists of their time.
+The Vatican is definitely a place with intriguing history – good and bad popes fights for the throne between the wealthy Roman families that were securing their position by commissioning art from the best artists of their time.

-It definitely could get overwhelming, but if you prepare well and preferably book a guide it should be a memorable experience!
+It definitely could get overwhelming, but if you prepare thoroughly and preferably book a guide, it should be a memorable experience!